I am a journalist, correspondent, blogger, essayist and author. I cover travel, food and lifestyle topics.

-I am also a bestselling author.
-I have written several travel guidebooks, including The Unofficial Guide to New England and New York with Kids, New York City with Kids, and New York City Made Easy, as well as a children’s baseball novel, Catcher in the Sky.
+I am also an author.
+I have written several travel guidebooks, including The Unofficial Guide to New England and New York.
 And, I am a co-author of several Murder, She Wrote novels.
 I also collaborated on How to Organize Just About Everything with Peter Walsh; I wrote 80 mini-chapters.

 A little about why I think I fell in love with writing and travel: My father wrote Coffee, Tea or Me? when I was seven years old.
 The book made the New York Times bestseller list for an entire year.
 I wasn’t allowed to tell anyone that my father wrote it.
 He was the ghostwriter for two fictitious stewardesses, Trudy Baker and Rachel Jones.
 I was so embarrassed by Coffee, Tea or Me?
 I wasn’t quite sure why it was a big secret that my father wrote the book or, even more confusing, why my dad was pretending to be a woman, or worse, two women but I was very happy to keep the secret.
 Today, I’m very proud that my dad wrote it.
 Not only did I become a writer but, perhaps inspired by Coffee, Tea or Me?, I fell in love with the travel industry and have made my living as a travel writer and editor, crisscrossing the globe on assignment for almost two decades.